charliecalvert/CloudNotes/Assignments/WordPressFinalPrep.md

   sudo apt-get install phpmyadmin

 You will be asked to enter select a webserver, which in our case is **apache**.
+The way to check a checkbox when the mouse doesn't work is with the space bar.
+Generally a combination of the tab key and the space bar enables you to navigate through the various dialogs.
 You will also need to enter a password.
 I suggest you stick with the same one you are using for **mysql**.

 Now browse to your new application: